ARCHITECT ELEMENT Tags

 ELEMENT_Walls

-The Walls layer is applied to the group that holds the edges and surfaces that represent the walls in your design.
+The Walls tag is applied to the group that holds the edges and surfaces that represent the walls in your design.

 ELEMENT_Windows